Jim-Still/Comic-Keepers/README.md

 # Tech Elevator Final Capstone - Comic Keepers!

 This is my final capstone project from Tech Elevator, Comic Keepers.
-We were placed in groups of four & tasked with using Agile Methodologies to create a full stack app that allows users to create & manage comic book collections, & we had only 10 working days to do it.
+We were placed in groups of four & tasked with using Agile methodologies to create a full stack app that allows users to create & manage comic book collections, & we had only 10 working days to do it.
 We built a relational database to manage users, collections, & stored comics/characters, & our own RESTful API to link that data with our front-end Single Page Application.
 We also consumed a robust 3rd party API from Marvel Comics to operate as the source of all of that data & to populate our application with beautiful cover art & information about each comic.

 ## Technology Used

 Java

-JUnit

 Spring Boot